0x213F/website-0x213F/_posts/2020-01-26-Zedd's-dualities.md

 The duality of <span style="color: blue;">introversion</span> is that it both:

-- _creates a safe space for self admiration_.
+- _creates a safe space for reflection_.
 - _builds a pressing force (increasing as a function of time) towards <span style="color: red;">extroversion</span>_.

 The duality of <span style="color: red;">extroversion</span> is that it both: